nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 !!! note "PATH"
     Adding the program to the $PATH variable will only last the length of the session.

+## Step 5: Move Files

-### Find your Cavatica Authentication Token and Username
+### Step 5a: Find your Cavatica Authentication Token and Username

 The Authentication Token is a personalized code in Cavatica that allows other programs to get access to your Cavatica account.
 You can [find the Cavatica Authentication](Portal-Setup-And-Permissions/KF_5_ConnectingAccounts.md) token on you Cavatica account under the "Developer" tab.